What’s wrong with my water?

 Weigh the possible solutions listed for each diagnosed water problem.
 They are listed from easiest and/or least expensive solution to hardest and/or most expensive.

 Recognize that water treatment units that work for one problem don't necessarily work well for others.
 If treatment is a good option for your problem, follow these steps to make sure you get the right device.

 - Use a certified laboratory to test your water first to know for certain what the contaminant is and how much is in the water.

-- Install a device approved by the Department of Commerce plumbing program.
+- Install a device approved by the Department of Safety and Professional Services plumbing program.

 - Maintain the device so it works properly and doesn't create other problems.